RTÉ News: Nine O'Clock

-RTÉ News: Nine O'Clock is the nightly news programme broadcast each night on Irish television channel RTÉ One at 9:00pm.
+RTÉ News: Nine O'Clock is RTÉ's nightly news programme broadcast each night on Irish television channels RTÉ One and RTÉ News at 9:00pm.
 The bulletin airs until 9:25pm Monday to Friday and until 9:20pm on Saturday and Sunday.
-It is presented by Eileen Dunne and rotates between Sharon Ní Bheoláin as a rotating anchor on the programme alongside Ray Kennedy.
-Dunne's final bulletin aired on 18 November 2022, after 42 years working for RTÉ.
+It is presented by Sharon Ní Bheoláin as a rotating anchor on the programme alongside Ray Kennedy.

 History

 In the early years of RTÉ Television, Nine O'Clock News was broadcast at 9:30pm.
 By 1974, the programme was moved to 9:00pm.

 RTÉ followed the BBC in having its news bulletins presented by a newsreader, who took no part on news gathering but simply read a script presented to them.

 Among the most prominent readers of the programme were Charles Mitchel and Maurice O'Doherty.
 Later presenters of the Nine O'Clock News included Don Cockburn and Derek Davis.
 RTÉ journalists were eventually introduced as news presenters including Bryan Dobson and Anne Doyle.